envs-net/help/docs/index.md

 - [znc](https://znc.envs.net/) - irc bouncer - please contact [creme](https://envs.net/~creme/) (via irc/matrix or email) to request an account, then log in with your email password and configure as needed.

 !!! note
-    we have a bridge between the channels:
+    we have a bridge between these channels:

     - [`#envs`](https://matrix.to/#/#envs:envs.net) - official channel for envs.net
     - [`#envs_german`](https://matrix.to/#/#envs_german:envs.net) - german speaking project channel